Independent report: Lessons learnt from events in the parishes of Stowe and Maids Moreton, 2012-2019

 Our safeguarding journey

 Safeguarding is part of the mission of the church, and part of who we are.
-During the last four years the Diocese of Oxford has...
+During the last few years the Diocese of Oxford has...

 - Ensured the independent chair of the safeguarding panel can, and does, hold the Diocese to account.